jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_loops.rst

   ../../basic_objects/lists
   ../../basic_objects/list_comprehensions

-:ref:`Would you like to test handling Exceptions in tests?<how to test if an Exception is raised>`
+:ref:`Would you like to test handling Exceptions in tests?<how to test that an Exception is raised>`

 ----